 Guaranteed replacement cost: No matter how much your damaged property costs in today’s economy, it will be replaced.

-Indemnity: An agreement between you and your insurer (in the form of your insurance policy) where your insurer is required to compensate you for loss or damages, and getting you back to where you were before the incident happened.
+Indemnity: An agreement between you and your insurer (in the form of your insurance policy) where your insurer is required to compensate you for loss or damages and get you back to where you were before the incident happened.

 In force: An insurance policy that is still active and hasn’t expired or been cancelled.

-Insurable interest: You would have insurable interest in something if it’s loss or damage would cause you to suffer financially or otherwise.
+Insurable interest: You would have an insurable interest in something if its loss or damage would cause you to suffer financially or otherwise.

 Lessor: A person (or company like a car dealership) who provides you with a lease.